 Back again, this time we are taking a look at Louisville’s defensive back recruiting class.
-While the only definitive loss for the Cardinal’s secondary next year will be senior safety Josh Harvey-Clemons, redshirt Junior Shaq Wiggins may choose to put his name in the 2017 NFL draft.
+While the only definitive loss for the Cardinal’s secondary next year will be senior safety Josh Harvey-Clemons, redshirt Junior Shaq Wiggins may choose to put his name in the 2017 NFL draft or transfer for his final year.
 A unit hampered by injuries late in the year, Louisville’s staff set out to add depth along with some immediate impact guys to the secondary.
 Dave Lackford (@Rivals_DLack) and I (@cpersonTCZ) analyzed both the current commits as well as two uncommitted guys Louisville is squarely in the mix for.

 1. Russ Yeast

 Dave’s Evaluation: Yeast will appear in the Under Armour game and practices in Orlando and I will reach out to my contacts there for an evaluation of him as a corner.
 I must admit that I was remiss in not getting up to Indinapolis to watch him in person and I cannot evaluate Yeast as a defensive back off of this Hudl video because most of the footage is him playing on offense.

 Chris’ Evaluation: Russ Yeast’s film is strictly offense so while he is projected at cornerback for Louisville, it is hard to evaluate him at that position.
 A source with direct knowledge of Yeast described him as having “Everything.
 Speed, smarts, instincts, tackling ability, ball skills, high character etc.” They also went on to say he is “All-ACC caliber”.
 Turn on the tape and you see someone that is extremely athletic and has next level speed and quickness.
 Yeast could see early playing time whether it be in the secondary, return game, or kick coverage.
 Possibly all 3.